Fearlesspsyche/Fearlesspsyche/README.md

 - ⚡ Inner peace
 - 🌱 I love nature, and I'm a part of an organization that protects it.
 [Join us!][youthforourplanet]
-- 🔭 I love Astronomy.
+- ⚡ I love to face challenges and learn many things in life.
-- ⚡ I love to face challenges and learn from many things in life.
+- ⚡ Nothing is effective than practice

 <br />